Hobart, Launceston, Cradle Coast

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-LO1: Demonstrate knowledge of the basic principles associated with effectively managing teams of people in organisations.
+- LO1: Explain the principles associated with managing teams of people in organisations.

-LO2: Apply knowledge to effectively manage the performance of small teams.
+- LO2: Apply knowledge to the management of team performance.

-LO3: Demonstrate effective communications within a group or team situation.
+- LO3: Communicate a logical argument within a group or team context.

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|